 Since the COVID-19 epidemic, vaccines have become something that needs debating, apparently.
 For decades, most people just got their shots.
 In France, we even have a law that says that we have to get vaccinated at a young age for a variety of diseases that recently reemerged in the US because parents apparently decided not to believe in medicine.
 I don’t understand, and I’m apparently not the only one.
 It’s been proven that it works.
 On the other end, I was an avid watcher of the X-Files, so I kind of understand that there’s a conspiracy theory angle.
 Anyway, as I recently read about the return of previously eradicated diseases, I dig a little because I was curious to know:

-What Was the First Vaccine?
+What is the History Behind the Creation of the First Vaccine?

 For a long time, there was this idea that healthy people exposed themselves to smallpox and other diseases in order to develop a natural resistance.
 It was the “Variolation” (in France, small pow is called la variole).
 At first, it was mostly practiced in Asia, then in the Middle East.

 Lady Mary Introduced the Variolation to the Western World